Vertebrate land invasion: Evolutionary pushes

 Scientists believe that a long period of time where biotic and abiotic factors in the aquatic environment were unfavourable to certain aquatic organisms is what pushed their transition to shallower waters.
-Some of these push factors are environmental hypoxia, unfavourable aquatic temperatures, and increased salinity.
+Some of these push factors are environmental hypoxia, unsuitable aquatic temperatures, and increased salinity.
 Other constantly present factors such as predation, competition, waterborne diseases and parasites also contributed to the transition.

 A theory put forth by Joseph Barrell possibly helps explain what may have initiated these push factors to become relevant in the late Devonian.
 The extensive oxidized sediments that were present in Europe and North America (since they lived in Euramerica) during the late Devonian are evidence of severe droughts during this time.
 These droughts would cause small ponds and lakes to dry out, forcing certain aquatic organisms to move on land to find other bodies of water.
 Natural selection on these organisms eventually led to the evolution of the first terrestrial vertebrates.